Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Methodology

 \end{small} where $\#(e, e^{\prime})$ indicates the number of entity pairs $(e, e^{\prime})$ that satisfy the condition on the right side of the colon.
-The standard confidence and the head coverage correspond to the standard accuracy and recall, respectively.
+In general, the rules with $SC$ and $HC$ both higher than 0.7 are regarded as high-quality rules~\cite{IterE}.